 What Is UV Radiation?

-Sunburn isn’t the worst thing the sun can do—although they aren’t fun either.
+Sunburn isn’t the worst thing the sun can do? although they aren’t fun either.
 The sun emits three types of UV radiation: UVA, UVB, and UVC.
 UVC is the most dangerous form of UV rays, but fortunately, the Earth’s atmosphere absorbs all of it.

 UVA and B are less dangerous, but the atmosphere doesn’t eliminate these two types.
 So, they can damage our skin and eyes if we don’t protect ourselves.
-Sunscreen and proper clothing are the answer for our bodies, but sunglasses with a UV protective coating is the only way to protect your eyes.
+Sunscreen and proper clothing are the answer for our bodies, but sunglasses with a UV protective coating are the only way to protect your eyes.

 Why Do We Need to Protect Our Eyes Against UV Rays?

 If left unprotected, your eyes can sustain permanent damage.
 For example, UV exposure can cause things like macular degeneration, corneal damage, and cataracts.
-Plus, the delicate skin around the eyelids are a common place to develop skin cancer.
+Plus, the delicate skin around the eyelids is a common place to develop skin cancer.

 Not All Sunglasses are Made Equal